xha225/CoProD/README.md

 * apacheGo.sh to get the single option ranking
 * apachePairWiseDriver.sh to get the configuration interaction ranking
 * buildPerfModel.sh to get the final performance prediction model
+------------Deployment Procedure-------------
+1. Get the latestes scripts
+2. Build test subject with debug symbols
+3. Compile the latest pintool
+4. Compile the latest java code
+5. ACST, for coverage array
+5. Test run

+------------Trouble Shooting-------------
+1. Make sure to check globalVar.sh
+2. Compile the test subject on the deployment machine, make sure to build with debug symbols (-g)
+3. Check the filter options on the instrumentation level and on the post processing script level
+4. If you don't see output from pin, make sure the subject program has debug symbols in it.
+Also, check the source code fileter (G_S_FILTER) in global.var